cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In the offline setup phase, both the client and server create a context used for executing the online phase of the protocol after agreeing on a mode and ciphersuite value suiteID.
-The server key pair (`skS`, `pkS`) is generated using the following function, which accepts a randmly generated seed of length `Ns` and optional public info string:
+The server key pair (`skS`, `pkS`) is generated using the following function, which accepts a randomly generated seed of length `Ns` and optional public info string:

 ~~~